jetsoncontrols/ha-unifi-energy-helper/INSTALL.md

 ### No energy sensors appear

-**Check**: Do you have PoE port power sensors?
+**Check**: Do you have PoE port or PDU outlet power sensors?
 ```
-Developer Tools → States → Filter by "poe_power" or "port" and "power"
+Developer Tools → States → Filter by "poe_power" or "port" or "outlet" and "power"
 ```

 If no sensors appear:
 1. Verify your UniFi integration is working
-2. Ensure you have PoE-capable switches
+2. Ensure you have PoE-capable switches or PDUs
-3. Check that PoE monitoring is enabled in the UniFi controller
+3. Check that power monitoring is enabled in the UniFi controller
-4. **Important**: Many PoE port sensors are disabled by default
+4. **Important**: Many power sensors are disabled by default
    - Go to Settings → Devices & Services → UniFi → Devices
-   - Click on your switch
+   - Click on your switch or PDU
    - Look for disabled entities and enable the ones you want to track

 **Check**: Are the PoE sensors from the UniFi integration?